jhpyle/docassemble/_docs/config.md

 **docassemble** code subsequently calls `word('Help')`, the result will be `¡Ayuda!`.

+When you are logged in as a developer or administrator, you can go to the "Utilities" page from the main menu, where you will find a utility for generating a draft [YAML] file for translating all of the words and phrases that **docassemble** uses and that might be presented to the user.
+If you have set up a [Google API key](#google), it will use the [Google Cloud Translation API] to prepare "first draft" translations for any [ISO-639-1] language you designate.

 For more information about how **docassemble** handles different languages, see the [language and locale settings] section and the [functions] section (specifically the functions [`set_language()`] and